imagarg01/LearningStuff/docs/java/VirtualThread.md

 ## Important Points/Facts
-- Virtualthread are cheap and plentiful, and thus should nevel be pooled.
+- Virtual thread are cheap and plentiful, and thus should never be pooled.
-- Virtualthread are not faster threads- they do not run code any faster than PlatformThread.
+- Virtual thread are not faster threads- they do not run code any faster than PlatformThread.
 - We earlier talks about littl's law, virtual thread exist to provide throughput not speed.
 Virtual threads can significantly improve application throughput when
     - The number of concurrent tasks in high (more than a few thousand) and